turbulenz/turbulenz_engine/docs/source/jslibrary_api/particlemanager_api.rst

 **Summary**

-Deserializes an archetype from its compressed JSON representation, this method will decompress the stringified object delta of the archetype.
+Deserializes an archetype from its compressed JSON representation, this method will parse the object delta of the archetype into a fully prepared archetype object for use in the manager.

 **Syntax** ::